 - Pension plans

-To ensure that a prenuptial agreement is as ironclad as possible, at Teller Law Firm, P.C., we counsel clients through a three-step process:
+Agreeing to have a prenuptial agreement is not enough to protect yourself.
+It is essential to make sure your agreement is not something your spouse can work around.
+To ensure that a prenuptial agreement is as ironclad as possible, we at Teller Law Firm, P.C., counsel clients through a three-step process:

 - Full disclosure of property to each other in advance of the prenup (or a waiving of the right to disclosure)